 In 1984, British journalist Arthur Stuart investigates the career of 1970s glam superstar Brian Slade, who was heavily influenced in his early years by hard-living and rebellious American singer Curt Wild.

 The story of a close-knit group of young kids in Nazi Germany who listen to banned swing music from the US.
 Soon dancing and fun leads to more difficult choices as the Nazis begin ...
 See full summary »

 Musician brothers Cesar and Nestor leave Cuba for America in the 1950s, hoping to hit the top of the Latin music scene.
 Cesar is the older brother, the business manager, and the ladies' man...
 See full summary »

-Bette Midler plays "Rose", an artist strikingly similar to Janis Joplin.
-The film follows Rose's career during her last tour.
+Bette Midler plays The Rose, a female rock star strikingly similar to Janis Joplin.
+The film follows Rose's career during her last tour, as she's determined to return to her Florida hometown.
+Although a success, she's exhausted and lonely but continued working by her gruff and greedy manager.
+Through loud and brassy, Rose is an insecure alcoholic and former drug user who seems to crave approval in her life.
+She begins a romance with a limousine driver, who's actually an AWOL sergeant from the United States Army.
 Her rock and roll lifestyle of Drugs, Sex, and Rock and Roll and constant touring lead her to an inevitable breakdown.
 Written by

 R. John Berggren <email@example.com>

 According to the book "The Academy Awards: The Complete Unofficial History", Bette Midler "nixed" parts in Rocky (1976), Nashville (1975) and Foul Play (1978) in order to play the lead character in this film which would make her "an instant screen icon".
 See more »